 Leonard-Camacho fight back on for March 1

-The sponsors then pulled out as did TVKO, the pay-per-view division of Time-Warner Sports.
+The sponsors pulled out of the fight, as did TVKO, the pay-per-view division of Time-Warner Sports.

-``We’re not very aggressive about boxing,″ said McMahon, whose Titan carries World Wrestling Federation match. ``But when it comes to being associated with people like Ray we wanted to do it.″
+``We’re not very agressive about boxing,″ said McMahon, whose Titan carries World Wrestling Fedration matches.``But when it comes to being associated with people like Ray, we wanted to do it.″

 The only other fight Titan has distributed was Leonard’s ninth-round victory over Donnie Lalonde for the WBC super middleweight and light heavyweight titles Nov.
 7, 1988, at Caesars Palace.

-Leonard has held world titles in three other weight classes, last fought on Feb.
-9, 1991, at Madison Square Garden where he was outpointed in 12 rounds by Terry Norris.
+Leonard, who has held world titles in three other weight classes, last fought on Feb.
+9, 1991, at New York’s Madison Square Garden where he was outpointed in 12 rounds by Terry Norris.